GRAVITATION

 The whole sphere of photons is not observable by definition, but its effects are: an observer located at the radial coordinate \(r_{crit}\) will see all around him at the elevation \(0^\circ\) a thin, very luminous line corresponding to the photons described above and incoming to him.

-Moreover, if a spaceship had its longitudinal axis tangent to the sphere of photons, with its headlights beaming forward, an observer on board looking forward would see a highly distorted image of the rear of the spaceship (width highly compressed and height highly stretched, with an up/down inversion), the angular height of the image being \(\arctan\left(\frac {spaceship\ height}{spaceship\ length}\right)\) (the shorter the spaceship, the greater the height of its image).
+If the spaceship of the observer had its longitudinal axis tangent to the sphere of photons, with its headlights beaming forward, the observer looking forward would see a highly distorted image of the rear of the spaceship (width highly compressed and height highly stretched, with an up/down inversion), the angular height of the image being \(\arctan\left(\frac {spaceship\ height}{spaceship\ length}\right)\) (the shorter the spaceship, the greater the height of its image).

 The \(n^{th}\)-order images corresponding to \(n\) revolution(s) of the photons around the black hole will be very thin vertical segments of the same angular height, superimposed on the image above.

-observer located on the outside of the event horizon of the black hole (radial coordinate = \(R_s\))
+Observer located on the outside of the event horizon of the black hole (radial coordinate = \(R_s\))

-All the observable stars in the universe (assumed to be located at a very great distance from the observer) will appear « gathered » above the observer in a disk of apparent elevation \(L_{crit}\) or about \(21.1^\circ\) (\(\arctan\left(\frac{2}{3\sqrt{3}}\right)\), see paragraph 3.3.6. above), with small « contraction » at high elevations (no contraction at the elevation \(90^\circ\)), becoming more pronounced for low elevations and tending towards infinity for the limit \(L_{crit}\) of \(21.1^\circ\), the photons have to make several revolutions around the black hole to approach this limit and enter the event horizon).
+All the observable stars in the universe (assumed to be located at a very great distance from the observer) will appear « gathered » above the observer in a disk of apparent elevation \(L_{crit}\) or about \(21.1^\circ\) \(\left(\arctan\left(\frac{2}{3\sqrt{3}}\right)\right)\), see paragraph 3.3.6. above), with small « contraction » at high elevations (no contraction at the elevation \(90^\circ\)), becoming more pronounced for low elevations and tending towards infinity for the limit \(L_{crit}\) of \(21.1^\circ\), the photons have to make several revolutions around the black hole to approach this limit and enter the event horizon).
 The edge of the disc will be made up of images of stars located precisely at the elevation \(90^\circ\) or \(-90^\circ\) (see above).
 The apparent diameters of stars are smaller than their real diameters, and decrease more and more significantly with the elevation.
-See general relativity appendix B.2. for more details.
+See general relativity appendix B.2 for more details.

-Emission radial coordinate \(r_{em}<R_s\)
+Emission radial coordinate \(<R_s\)

-Emission radial coordinate \(r_{em}=R_s\)
+Emission radial coordinate \(=R_s\)

-A photon \(p\) coming from a light source located on the outside of the event horizon can escape it only if \(b<b_{crit}\) (see paragraph 3.5.1. above), which corresponds to an angle of emission (angle to the plane tangent to the sphere with radius \(R_s\) at point of emission) greater than \(L_{crit}\) or about \(21.1^\circ\) (\(\arctan\left(\frac{2}{3\sqrt{3}}\right)\).
+A photon \(p\) coming from a light source located on the outside of the event horizon can escape it only if \(b<b_{crit}\) (see paragraph 3.5.3 above), which corresponds to an angle of emission (angle to the plane tangent to the sphere with radius \(R_s\) at point of emission) greater than \(L_{crit}\) or about \(21.1^\circ\) \(\left(\arctan\left(\frac{2}{3\sqrt{3}}\right)\right)\).

-See figure 6 for the plot of the trajectory (\(b\) calculated for a \(\varphi\) variation of \(\pi\) or ½ revolution).
+See figure 6 above for the plot of the trajectory (\(b\) calculated for a \(\varphi\) variation of \(\pi\)).

 If \(b\) is very slightly lower than \(b_{crit}\), \(p\) will make several revolutions around the black hole before escaping to infinity.